 It’s not just doctors who must monitor patient comments online; this is crucial for hospitals as well.
 With the sheer number of patients treated each year in a hospital, negative comments on social media and bad reviews on consumer review sites are inevitable.

-A hospital administrator should definitely use the services of an online reputation management firm, to pursue all the strategies mentioned in this article.
+A hospital administrator should use the services of an online reputation management firm to pursue all the strategies mentioned in this article.
 However, there is a specific offline technique that can go a long way to minimize negative reviews and maximize the positive ones.

-Patients providing positive feedback should then be given a handout, listing the various online profiles of the hospital, and asking them to provide reviews.
-Ultimately, this will lead to a bevy of positive reviews, which should “drown out” the limited number of negative reviews that any large operation like a hospital is likely to receive.
+Patients providing positive feedback should be given handouts which include the hospital’s online profiles, and they should be asked to write reviews.
+Ultimately, this will lead to a bevy of positive reviews, which will drown out the limited number of negative reviews that any large operation like a hospital is likely to receive.

 Medical Reputation Management Is Essential

 Many patients use the Internet to find and perform due diligence on physicians and medical institutions.
 Ignoring this fact puts the future of your practice at risk.
 If you are not currently pursuing reputation management, it is crucial to start immediately.